 Meetings

+Chair will select a meeting time based on representative’s availability.

-Each semester, SAAB shall review Research Grant and Art Expression Grant proposals at a meeting to be held
+Each semester, SAAB shall review Research Grant and Art Expression Grant proposals at a meeting to be held once a month, with the exception of December and May.

 SAAB meetings shall be open to all members of the Lewis & Clark community, although the Board may go into executive session by a majority vote.
 All discussions regarding grant proposals are conducted in executive session.

-In the event that the SAAB Chair is unable to preside over a Board meeting, Chair Pro Tempore to preside over that particular meeting.
+In the event that the SAAB Chair is unable to preside over a Board meeting, the Vice Chair shall be Chair Pro Tempore to preside over that particular meeting.

 Quorum shall consist of one-half of all SAAB members.